 Yo-Yo IR2 test

 All participants had normal hs-cTnT baseline levels (< 14 ng/L) prior to the Yo-Yo IR2 test.
-Increased median hs-cTnT levels was observed at all time-points post-exercise, with the peak median concentration at 6 h post-exercise of 10.6 ng/L, a statistically significant increase from baseline (p = 0.008).
-Median values of hs-cTnT post-exercise were below cutoff at all time-points post-exercise, but the 75th percentile value rose above the cutoff at 2 and 6 h post-exercise.
+Increased median hs-cTnT levels was observed at all timepoints post-exercise, with the peak median concentration at 6 h post-exercise of 10.6 ng/L, a statistically significant increase from baseline (p = 0.008).
+Median values of hs-cTnT post-exercise were below cutoff at all timepoints post-exercise, but the 75th percentile value rose above the cutoff at 2 and 6 h post-exercise.
 All concentrations normalized within 24 h post-exercise, and the median value 24 h post-exercise (5.7 ng/L) was nonsignificant when compared to baseline (p = 0.260).
-Individually (Figure 1), a total of 3 out of 9 participants had hs-cTnT levels above cutoff at 6 h post-exercise.
+Individually (Figure 1), a total of three of nine participants had hs-cTnT levels above cutoff at 6 h post-exercise.
 The highest individual value was observed 6 h post-exercise (22.6 ng/L) and corresponded to a 178% increase from baseline.
-The hs-cTnT median percentage change in hs-cTnT concentration was higher after the Yo-Yo IR2 test compared to the cycle ergometer test, 98% vs 28% at 2 h post-exercise and 107% vs 27% at 6 h post-exercise.
+The hs-cTnT median percentage change in hs-cTnT concentration was higher after the Yo-Yo IR2 test compared to the cycle ergometer test, 98% versus 28% at 2 h post-exercise and 107% versus 27% at 6 h post-exercise.

 DISCUSSION

 This is the first study to compare serial hs-cTnT release after two different standardized exercise modes in professional athletes adapted to high-intensity intermittent exercise.
-The primary finding was that hs-cTnT release among floorball players is significantly higher after completion of an intermittent test (Yo-Yo IR2 test) than after a continuous cycle ergometer test.
-Concentrations of hs-cTnT exceeded the 99th percentile cutoff in one third (3 out of 9) of the participants after the intermittent test, but in none (0 of 9) after the continuous cycle ergometer test.
-Our findings support the theory that the training specificity principle impacts the release of cardiac troponins.
+The primary finding was that hs-cTnT release among floorball players was significantly higher after completion of an intermittent test (Yo-Yo IR2 test) than after a continuous cycle ergometer test.
+Concentrations of hs-cTnT exceeded the 99th percentile cutoff in one-third (3 out of 9) of the participants after the intermittent test, but in none (0 of 9) after the continuous cycle ergometer test.
+Our findings support the theory that the training specificity principle impacts the release of cTns.
 These findings were observed in standardized settings and expand previous work from field-based studies.
 The results suggest that physicians must be aware that release of cTn commonly occurs following short high-intensity intermittent exercise, and not exclusively after long-term strenuous efforts.